 Migraines are a type of headache that tend to cause other symptoms, too, such as nausea and vision problems.
 They can last for a few hours to a few days.
 But a migraine that lasts for more than 72 hours is called status migrainosus.
-To treat it, you may need to go to the hospital to get help relieving the pain and dehydration from vomiting.

 A typical migraine can sometimes turn into status migrainosus if:

 - You don’t get treatment early enough after the attack starts.